statamic/docs/content/collections/docs/contribution-guide.md

 ## Create the Pull Request

 :::best-practice
-When creating a pull request that introduces a new feature or changes current behavior, please open an issue referencing your PR on the [statamic/docs](https://github.com/statamic/docs/issues/new) repo.
+When creating a pull request that introduces a **new feature or changes current behavior**, please open an issue referencing your PR on the [statamic/docs](https://github.com/statamic/docs/issues/new) repo.
 No need to write the docs yourself.
 We'll take care of that for you.
 Any hints or bullet points are appreciated though!
 :::

 In the output from pushing your branch above, it'll give you a link to create the pull request.
 If you missed it, no problem.
 Just head over to `statamic/cms` and you should see a banner waiting for you.